Returning Member? Login to retrieve information from your previous registration.

 Refund Policy

-Due to pre-season administrative costs incurred by the team such as swimmer insurance, BCC facility fees, evaluation fees, etc. we do not offer a full refund on any registrations.
+Due to pre-season administrative costs incurred by the team (such as swimmer insurance, BCC facility fees, evaluation fees, etc.), we cannot offer a full refund for any registration.

 The refund schedule is as follows:

-Cancellation prior to the first day of practice (see season calendar for exact date): Full refund less $25 administrative fee per swimmer.
+• Cancellation prior to the first day of practice (see season calendar for exact date): Full refund less a $25 administrative fee per swimmer.

 *